apollographql/apollo-server/docs/source/performance/caching.md

 The `setCacheHint` method accepts an object with the same fields as [the `@cacheControl` directive](#in-your-schema-static).

 The `cacheControl` object also has a `cacheHint` field which returns the field's current hint.
-This object also has a few other helpful methods, such as `info.cacheControl.cacheHint.restrict({ maxAge, scope })` which is similar to `setCacheHint` but it will never make `makeAge` larger or change `scope` from `PRIVATE` to `PUBLIC`.
+This object also has a few other helpful methods, such as `info.cacheControl.cacheHint.restrict({ maxAge, scope })` which is similar to `setCacheHint` but it will never make `maxAge` larger or change `scope` from `PRIVATE` to `PUBLIC`.
 There is also a function `info.cacheControl.cacheHintFromType()` which takes an object type from a GraphQL AST and returns a cache hint which can be passed to `setCacheHint` or `restrict`; it may be useful for implementing resolvers that return unions or interfaces.

 ### Default `maxAge`